The "Nouveau Salon des Cent" portfolio consists of a hundred

 As a poster designer he has been involved with many publications

-for the Right to Dignity for Ordinary Prisoners' at the Pompidou
+the Right to Dignity for Ordinary Prisoners' at the Pompidou Centre,

-Movement for Peace, 1994; 'Consistency of Thought' at the National
+for Peace, 1994; 'Consistency of Thought' at the National Library

 Michal Batory received the National Cultural Poster Grand Prize

-second prize at the Chaumont International Poster Festival in 1999
+prize at the Chaumont International Poster Festival in 1999 for

 the poster Ircam-EIC.